-F U T U R E R I T U A L is a performance and research project considering the place, use and function of ritual within contemporary queer and performance cultures.
-The project positions ritual as a technology, asking how artists might use ritual technology, and to what ends.
+F U T U R E R I T U A L is an artist-led performance and research project exploring the place, use and function of ritual action in contemporary performance and queer cultures.

-Noting the proximity of ritual within queer and performance histories, F U T U R E R I T U A L is primarily concerned queer futurities and the ways that ritual performance might manifest, gesture towards, or otherwise call forth these alternate states or other ways of being.
+F U T U R E R I T U A L is primarily concerned with queer futurities and positions ritual as a technology of speculative transformation.

 The project is a lab for performative research by Joseph Morgan Schofield and other invited artists.
 Through public performance events, F U T U R E R I T U A L aims to provide an active context for the presentation of performance art in the UK.

 The next series of F U T U R E R I T U A L events will take place in London between April and July 2020.

 R E S E A R C H // R E F L E C T I O N

 Critical and artistic reflections on the project by Joseph Morgan Schofield and commissioned writers may be found here, and on event archive pages.

 Interview: Joseph Morgan Schofield, Nov 2019